Iddy-Chazua/Set-up-postgres-postgis-in-Digital-ocean/Postgresql_and_postgis.md

       `sudo -u postges psql`

   Then change the password for the user postgres by typing:
-	\password postgres      Required to enter the password twice, then you can create a new user as:
+	\password postgres      Required to enter the password twice.

-	# createuser --superuser $USERNAME OR

-        # createuser --interactive $USERNAME.

-NOTE:It does not mean that username must be in capital letter.

 Quit psql with the command: